 Help for New Authors

-Even though I'm a new author myself I've had several questions on how to get started and how to Indie publish.
+Even though I'm now an established author, I remember how it was to get started.
+I've had several questions on how to get started and how to Indie publish.
 So this is a little guide to help you out!
 It's not gospel, not set in stone but it's the steps I used to get going!

 First, write the book!
 It doesn't matter how you write the book, just write it.
 Some people plan chapter by chapter, some wing it, some have an idea and let the writing flow from there.
 There is no right or wrong way, so just write!

 Create a book cover.
 You only need to create the front cover if you're using Kindle Direct Publishing.
 Find a free website that creates book covers, I use Abode Create a Book Cover.
 For images look around the internet for free image sites, always beware of copyright!
-I use Unsplash where the pictures put on there are free for everyone's use and there are disclaimers all over the site saying they are safe to use.
+I use to use Unsplash where the pictures put on there are free for everyone's use and there are disclaimers all over the site saying they are safe to use.
+When you start making money, you can then upgrade to pre-made book covers, these can be pretty cheap and then find your own book designer as time goes on.

 Join Goodreads.
 I can't stress how important this step is.
 Once you have an aisn or a ibsn, you can start on Goodreads.
 Create an author's profile, and then enter the details of your book.
 Upload your cover, write the synopsis and away you go.
 Goodreads has so many members it's a great way to promote your book.